-2. Keyboard Power Up (KBPWR)
+1. Keyboard Power Up (KBPWR)

-This allows you to enable or disable the keyboard power up function.
-Set to Enable if you want to use your keyboard (by pressing the SPACEBAR) to power up your system.
-This feature requires an ATX power supply that can supply at least 300mA on the +5VSB lead and new BIOS support.
+This allows you to disable or enable the keyboard power up function.
+Set to Enable if you want to use your keyboard (by pressing <Spacebar>) to power up your computer.
+This feature requires an ATX power supply that can supply at least 300mA on the +5VSB lead and the new ACPI BIOS support.
 The default is set to Disable because not all computers have the appropriate ATX power supply.
-Your computer will not function if you set this to Enable but do not have the right ATX power supply.
+Your computer will not function if you set this to Enable and if you do not have the right ATX power supply.